-In this tutorial we will show you how to install TensorFlow on CentOS 8.
-For those of you who didn’t know, TensorFlow is a free and open source platform for machine learning built by Google.
+In this tutorial, we will show you how to install TensorFlow on CentOS 8.
+For those of you who didn’t know, TensorFlow is an end-to-end open-source machine learning platform used for machine learning and deep learning applications.
+It is developed by Google to do search ranking in its machine learning system.
 It is used by a number of organizations including Twitter, PayPal, Intel, Lenovo, and Airbus.
 TensorFlow can be installed system-wide, in a Python virtual environment or as a Docker container using pip.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation TensorFlow on a CentOS 8 server.